DCPA NEWS CENTER

 When They Are Ready To Go

 Once the answer to all these questions is yes, then it’s time to pick your show.
 Start with something kid friendly, and short if possible.
-Right now DCPA Education is presenting LITTLE RED, a musical adaptation of the classic tale of Little Red Riding Hood.
-It’s geared toward those in PreK up to third grade, with morning and afternoon shows only.
-See it now until December 18, with options for sensory sensitive times.
+Right now DCPA Education is presenting Elephant & Piggie’s “We Are In a Play!”, a musical adaptation of Mo Willem’s best-selling children’s stories.
+The production is geared toward those in PreK up to third grade, with morning and afternoon shows only.

 Rudolph the Red-Nosed Reindeer: The Musical is also coming to the theatre soon.
 Most kids know the story, so seeing it live can add to the excitement.
-This show only plays December 16 though 18 at the Buell Theatre.
+This show only plays November 29 through December 1 at the Buell Theatre.

 Good Manners